Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Next time in China

 In 2022, Beijing will become the first city to host both the Summer and Winter Olympic Games.
-It's traditional for the host cities to focus on the next edition of the games they just held, so rather than touting Japan (as in Rio 2016), China gets a boost here.
+It's traditional for the host cities to focus on the next edition of the games they just held, so rather than touting Japan, China gets a boost here.

 Beijing's section of the program includes some reminders that China has pandas.
 Whales are also repping China, it turns out.

-The video montage ends with President Xi Jinping issuing a message of warm welcome.
+The video montage ends with Chinese President Xi Jinping issuing a message of warm welcome.

 Then graphics in the stadium show Olympics past — and everything is assembled into an invitation to come to China.